lucacasonato/proposal-binary-encoding/README.md

 This proposal allows for encoding and decoding `base64`, `base64url`, and `hex` data.
-It does not implement streaming support, as this could be later implemented in a `BinaryEncoderStream` / `BinaryDecoderStream`.
-This proposal also does not allow disabling of padding for base64, like some other APIs (e.g.
+It does not implement streaming support, as this could be later implemented in a `BinaryEncoderStream` / `BinaryDecoderStream`, or using the same synchronous API as text encoding, using a `stream: true` option on the `encode` / `decode` methods.
+This proposal also does not allow disabling of padding for base64, or alternative alphabets.
-Go) do.

 ```webidl
 enum BinaryEncoding {